 Moreover, the headphone jacks are conveniently located in front of the instrument.
 I especially appreciate this kind of easy access.

 An advanced mixing panel allows you to adjust the volume, reverb, chorus, backing tracks, mic input, and MIDI sound playback.
-Your performances including your vocals can also be recorded as an audio track.
+Your performances and vocals can also be recorded as an audio track.

 A wireless MIDI connection allows you to use the PX-S7000 as a MIDI controller to connect to your laptop or tablet for use with music learning or music production apps.